 Temple Adath Israel Religious School will follow Fayette County Public School COVID policies.
-Masks are required for all students, teachers, and guests in the Religious School.
+Masks are optional for all students, teachers, and guests in the Religious School.
 Parents should notify the Director as soon as possible if their child tests positive for COVID.
-Upon notification, the Director will contact trace and notify the teacher and families.
+Upon notification, the Director notify the teacher and families.
+Policies are subject to change.